 - The evaluation(s) must be published in a peer-reviewed publication or documented in a comprehensive evaluation report.

 - The date of publication must be 1980 or after.

-When submitting a program for consideration, include as much information about the program and the research evaluations, including citations, as possible.
-Review CrimeSolutions.gov’s “Program Review and Rating From Start to Finish” page to help guide the submission: www.crimesolutions.gov/about_starttofinish.aspx.
+When submitting a program for consideration, include as much information about it and the research evaluations, including citations, as possible.
+Review CrimeSolutions.gov’s “Program Review and Rating From Start to Finish” page to help guide the submission: www.CrimeSolutions.gov/about_starttofinish.aspx.

 Model Programs Guide Reviewers

-All MPG study reviewers have extensive expertise in juvenile justice issues as well as research methodology and have completed the CrimeSolutions.gov reviewer training process.
-Study reviewers are responsible for reviewing and rating the individual studies that comprise a program’s evidence base.
+All Model Programs Guide reviewers have extensive expertise in juvenile justice issues and research methodology and have completed the CrimeSolutions.gov reviewer training process.
+These experts review and rate the individual studies that comprise a program’s evidence base.

-Following is a list of MPG lead researchers and reviewers.
+Following is a list of Model Programs Guide lead researchers and reviewers.

 - Donna Bishop, Northeastern University

 - Jeffrey Bouffard, Sam Houston State University

 - Randy Gainey, Old Dominion University